 Which sunscreen should you use?

-The number of sunscreen options are overwhelming, so our researchers have combed through them to come up with the ten best sunscreens you can use to protect your skin from damaging sunlight.
+The number of sunscreen options are overwhelming, and there is a lot of controversy over the safety of some sunscreen ingredients.
+In response, our researchers have combed through them to come up with the ten best sunscreens you can use to protect your skin from damaging sunlight.

 1. Badger Broad Spectrum

 Badger Broad Spectrum is a strong, thick, purely zinc oxide based sunscreen.
 It has no synthetic ingredients; the zinc oxide is carried purely in natural oils and extracts like beeswax and sunflower seed oil.